 it was likely that we would enter an extended period of malaise.
 The Three Trillion Dollar War: The True Cost of the Iraq Conflict (2008, with Linda Bilmes of Harvard University),

 helped reshape the debate on those wars by highlighting the enormous costs of those conflicts.
-His most recent book is The Price of Inequality: How Today's Divided Society Endangers Our Future,
+His most recent books are The Price of Inequality: How Today's Divided Society Endangers Our Future,

 Stiglitz's work has been widely recognized.
 Among his awards are more than 40 honorary doctorates, including from Cambridge and Oxford Universities.
 In 2010 he was awarded the prestigious